playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/runtime-lightmaps.md

 position: 5
 ---

+![Sponza][10]
+*All the lighting in this scene is provided by lightmap textures*

+Lightmap generation is the process of pre-calculating lighting information for a static scene and storing it in textures which are then applied on materials.
+This is an efficient way of lighting a scene if much of the light sources and geometry are static or environmental.
+And produces realistic results.

+## Runtime LightMap Generation

 PlayCanvas offers a very convenient solution to generating lightmaps.
 Using the standard light components in the Editor you choose which lights are used to bake lightmaps and which are used to dynamically light the scene at runtime.
 Lights that are set to bake are then used when the application starts to generate lightmaps which are used to light the scene.

 The advantages are so: